NachoColl/blockchain-web-services/docs/index.md

 Figure 1 shows Blockchain Web Services Unified API aims:

 - Consuming a Smart Contract should be as easy as calling any other web service.
-- The use of blockchain private addresses or secrets must be optional and in use when adding value.
+- The use of blockchain private addresses or secrets is only required when adding value to the solution proposal.
 - The same interface is used to call a Smart Contract in Ethereum, Polygon, Cardano, or any other supported blockchain.
-- Calling the API should avoid asking to buy any coin or token to use the service.
+- Calling the API does not require buying any coin or token.

 <br/>